myspace-img/streamlined-attention/README.md

 The proposed works under this tasks has motivated me to work for a proposal of a novel module.
 Moreover, the implementations of these models were inclined towards image classfication task on the traditional datasets like CIFAR10 & CIFAR100.
 Hence, taking this aspect under consideration, the proposed module has been is designed in such way that it not only supports in increasing efficiency of the image classification task whereas performs more accurately for the task of fine-grained visual recognition.

 ## Model and its architecture
-The proposed model is described as Streamlined attention module.
+The proposed model is described as Streamlined attention module due to its tendency of proving more accuracy with less number of additional layers.
 This model was built under a task specification of fine-grained visual recognition and image classification.
 The utilized encoder for this model was Residual neural network i.e., ResNet.
 The basic convention of this residual neural network is to process the given input via a skip connection based mechanism where in the intial hypothesis of the work stood to be that this mechanism would help in proving better longer range denpendency based features which also helps in eliminating the concept of proceeding for depth in number of convolutions.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/67636257/149652989-4a1389df-da08-4e91-b416-3d6d64d6b7cc.png" width="500" height="400">
 </p>